 Requirement: Two lab science courses taken in high school with rigorous research methods and laboratory skills, and formal lab reports.

 Recommendation: A strong transcript includes a science course every year in high school.

 Recommendation: Ideally the student be able to show high school level work in all three sciences: Biological, Chemical, Physical.

 Caution: Chemistry requires Algebra.
 It also requires lab work.
 Homeschool Chemistry texts are sometimes lighter on the problem-solving, and particularly on the lab work and formal lab reports.
 Some also may omit some topics that are expected in a college-preparatory Chemistry course.

-Go to the Science tab in the Subject Catalog to start planning your Science courses, then return to this tab when you’re ready.
+Go to the Science tab to start planning your Science courses, then return to this tab when you’re ready.

 Step 5 – “World” History means the entire world.

 For U.S. students, U.S. History and U.S. Government are required by most states as separate courses taken in high school.
 World History is expected for a strong transcript.

 - U.S. History taken at the elementary or middle school level does not count toward a high school U.S. History requirement.